tip-org/tools-paper/paper.md

 The `match` expression provides pattern matching and is proposed for inclusion in SMT-LIB 2.6.
-To support partial functions like `head`, a `match` expression may have missing cases, in which case its value is unspecified.
+To support partial functions like `head`, a `match` expression may have missing branches, in which case its value is unspecified.
 The syntax for higher-order functions is a TIP extension and we discuss it below.